utilitywarehouse/vault-manifests/README.md

 * Security considerations based on: configuration via terraform using root token, clients login via kube SA, secrets provided by cloud providers engines (aws/gcp)
 * Vault state is driven via configuration: vault can be wiped and recreated at will.
 There's no need for backups or seal/unseal procedures.
 If something goes wrong, delete and recreate
 * Namespace admins have full-access to vault.
 The root token, the single unseal key and the TLS secrets all live in the namespace next to vault server
-* All the possible vault clients are controlled by the vault admins.
+* All the possible vault clients must be controlled by the vault admins.
 This is needed to allow daily CA key rotation

 ## Usage